Former Bengal Minister Rajib Banerjee Likely To Be Expelled From BJP

-Former West Bengal minister Rajib Banerjee’s expulsion from the BJP seems only to be a matter of time, party sources said, in wake of the rebel leader’s meeting with Trinamool Congress’s national General Secretary, Abhishek Banerjee, at the latter’s South Kolkata office on Saturday evening.
+Former West Bengal minister Rajib Banerjee’s expulsion from the BJP seems only to be a matter of time, party sources said, in wake of the rebel leader’s meeting with Trinamool Congress’s national General Secretary, Abhishek Banerjee, at the latter’s South Kolkata office on Saturday evening even as Rajib Banerjee denied any such development.

 Rajib Banerjee, who switched from the Trinamool to join the BJP just before the Assembly polls, was cautioned twice for anti-party activities but that hardly made any effect.